 So how do you fix a map issue?
 Within every U.S. county, typically the planning department is responsible for GPS (global positioning system) mapping.

 While working on a project for a well-known attraction, the marketing director of several years advised Google maps was listing a venue within their attraction versus the address at the main entrance.
 We noted this was an easy fix and explained how to update.

-It’s important to check – Google Maps: Check Your Local Maps for Accuracy – on a routine or ongoing basis.
+It’s important to check Google Map’s Check Your Local Maps on a routine or ongoing basis.
 Things can and do move when you aren’t looking.
-Some helpful but ill-informed individuals can make suggestions to map makers which can re-route all your hard work.
+Some helpful but ill-informed individuals can make suggestions to map markers which can re-route all your hard work.
 If you’ve claimed your listing, Google will typically notify you of an impending change giving you the opportunity to agree or revert back to your original content.

 Here is a helpful link that will give you immediate access to the most-popular map providers so you can quickly request an update:

 At Flying Compass, we understand … it’s all about the experience.
 It’s important to do everything in your power to guarantee visitors a positive experience.
 We know that with positive engagement visitors will social share and perhaps become evangelists.

-If you’re looking to audit your destination’s visitor engagement experiences, or would like to schedule this topic as a workshop session for your industry, reach out to us at Flying Compass we’d like to help.
+If you’re looking to audit your customer experiences or visitor engagement opportunities, reach out to us at Flying Compass we’d like to help.